mfumagalli/ngsPopGen/scripts/README.md

 ## Plot FST values

-     Rscript plotFST.R -i infile.fst -o outfile.eps -w win -s step
+     Rscript plotFST.R -i infile.fst -o outfile -p positions.txt -w win -s step -th min_prob_variable

+where:
-where `infile.fst` is the output of `ngsFST`, `win` is the window size and `step` is the step for the sliding windows.
-Please note that this scripts assumes no missing data.
+ `infile.fst` is the output of `ngsFST`, `positions.txt` is a single column new-line separated numbers of genomic position (on the same chromosome) for corresponding values of per-site FST, `win` is the window size,
+ `step` is the step for the sliding windows,
+ 'th` is the minimum threshold on the probability of being variable for a site to be kept in the analysis.

+This will generate 2 files, a plot `outfile.eps` and a text file `outfile.txt` with all values for each window.

 ## Plot summary statistics